aitnacer-nabil/alx-system_engineering-devops/0x00-shell_basics/README.md

 100-lets_move :  a script that moves all files beginning with an uppercase letter to the directory /tmp/u.
 101-clean_emacs :  a script that deletes all files in the current working directory that end with the character ~ 102-tree : create atree folder
+103-commas :ls -ap: lists all files and directories in the current directory, including hidden files and directories, and adds a slash at the end of directory names. grep -v '/\.\{1,2\}$': filters out the directories . and .., which end with one or two dots, by using grep with the -v option to invert the match, and the regular expression /\.\{1,2\}$ to match directories that end with one or two dots. sort -Vf: sorts the remaining files and directories alphabetically, except for . and .., by using sort with the -V option to sort version numbers first, and the -f option to ignore case. tr '\n' ',': replaces newlines with commas.
+echo: appends a newline at the end of the listing.